 The Revised Law

-Washington’s Senate Bill 5164 was passed to remove the third conviction of certain individuals who have two previous convictions.
-This rule affects people who are convicted of second-degree robbery with no weapon or injury.
+Washington’s Senate Bill 5164 was passed to remove the third conviction of specific individuals with two previous convictions.
+This rule affects people convicted of second-degree robbery with no weapon or injury.

 Previously, they were sentenced to life without parole due to the three-strikes law.
 It states that a person convicted of three violent felonies will be locked up for life.
 However, people with only two violent convictions will now be resentenced to lesser terms.